MicrosoftDocs/VBA-Docs/outlook/Concepts/Getting-Started/customizing-outlook-using-com-add-ins.md

 ms.assetid: 84a4f616-3ace-0139-57d5-f0c070064ab2
 ms.date: 06/08/2019
 ms.localizationpriority: medium
-ms.custom: required-for-compliance # Indicates that this page is linked to in a legal document.
+ms.custom: required-for-compliance # Indicates that this topic is linked to from a legal document.
 ---

 # Customizing Outlook using COM add-ins